getcarina/getcarina.com/_tutorials/013-docker-install-linux.md

 ### <a name="sudo"></a> Configure Docker to run without sudo
 If you want to use the `docker` command without always prefixing it with `sudo`, follow these instructions.
-For more information on the security impacts of adding a user to the docker group, see [Docker daemon attack surface][daemon-security].
+For more information about the security impacts of adding a user to the docker group, see [Docker daemon attack surface][daemon-security].

 1. Create a group named `docker` and add your user to it.